melefolaukamitoni/stats220/README.md

 - I am interesting in learning how to understand R language.

-A meme that captures how I currently feel about my university studies is
+A meme that captures how I currently feel about my university studies is:

 ![](https://c.tenor.com/8druEACXtX8AAAAd/tenor.gif)